-In 1949, a group of wealthy motorsports enthusiasts from around the globe met, on the premise of entering the 24 Hours of Le Mans.
+In 1949, a group of wealthy motorsports enthusiasts met, on the premise of entering the 24 Hours of Le Mans.

-Armed with a desire to win, and the financial power to build something extraordinary, this group that would become known as Estrelle Motor Union, or jokingly as EMU, drew from a set of men and women who came from across the world, from America, to England, France, and Australia.
+Armed with a desire to win, and the financial power to build something extraordinary, this group that would become known as Estrelle Motor Union, or jokingly as EMU.
+Armed with perhaps a bit more money than sense, they sought to begin a engineering venture.

 Initially, this had one sole purpose: Compete at the 1950 Le Mans 24 Hours, next year.

 1950 Estrelle LM50 T1 Sport